stephenjohnlimb/boot2/AgileDevelopment.md

 So that should do it; right?
 No business logic yet, but in terms of minimal functionality and those preconditions - we're done.

-Try the tests again, and two still fail!
+Try the tests again, two still fail!
 This is because the validation using `@Size` causes a `javax.validation.ConstraintViolationException`.

 What we really want is the HTTP code for PRECONDITION_FAILURE here.
 So now we need to work with the Spring framework to add in some `Aspect Programming`.
 Spring enables us to catch the exception via
 `AOP` and modify the response.